It is our aim to clarify the issue regarding the amount of cc’s, vials or syringes to be used in tissue filler procedures such as Gluteal Bioplasty.

-It is a deeply rooted idea that people can judge on their own the amount of cc’s they need according to what other people might have said in forums or social media.
+It is a deeply rooted idea that people can decide for themselves the amount of cc’s based on final buttocks volume they wish obtaining.
+They act very much influenced from what other people might have commented in social media.

 Is a doctor able to determine beforehand how many cc’s a patient may receive in their gluteal tissues?
 Actually what doctors may know are the protocols that are handled regarding dermal filler infiltration to offer an approximate vision of the procedure as a whole, which cannot be an accurate reflection of the final volume that patient has in mind.

 What should not be professional nor ethical is for medical or aesthetic centers to act as intermediaries, whose main interest lies in marketing filler substances based only on the price of the product and ignore the final results of their decision.

 Proposing large quantities of cc’s is a practice dissociated from the scope and behavior that substances have once injected and instead are marketing practices related to the psychology of the patient who mistakenly believes that the greater the quantity of cc’s the larger the final volume of the derriere.

 This is a dilemma that people cannot overcome because they lack specialized information and unfortunately they are not aware of how they interact with merchants who take advantage of the situation.
 Excessive infiltration of tissue fillers, even if it is patient’s own fat, may cause serious problems and risks to health, such as pulmonary embolisms and even death.